pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

 ## Plex Collectionless
 **This is not needed if you're using [Smart Label Collections](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Smart-Builders#smart-label).**

-Gets every movie/show that is not in a collection unless the collection is in the exclusion list.
+Finds every item that is not in a collection unless the collection is in the exclusion list.
 This is a special collection type to help keep your library looking correct.
 When items in your library are in multiple collections it can mess up how they're displayed in your library.

 For Example, if you have a `Marvel Cinematic Universe` Collection set to `Show this collection and its items` and an `Iron Man` Collection set to `Hide items in this collection` what happens is the show overrides the hide and you end up with both the collections and the 3 Iron Man movies all displaying.